sjmikler/TORCS-track-generation/README.md

 2. Prepare a JSON config file containing parameters for the evolution.
 Example files are provided in the `configs` directory.

 Then you can run the script `evolution.py`.
 You can call `python evolution.py --help` for the list of available options.

+**Warning**: be cautious of your disk space when the evolution is running, as some torcs processes fail to exit properly, which may lead to gathering large log files.